 Types of Teeth in Humans: Types, Function, Care, Diagram

 Teeth perform many vital functions in our daily lives.
-As part of the ENT features, teeth are essential in the process of eating, articulation, and facial structure.
+Teeth are essential for eating, articulation, and facial structure.
 They play an important role in the initial process of digestion where they tear down the food into small parts, which aids in better absorption of nutrients by the body.
 Teeth also form an important part of clear speech because, during articulation, they help in the formation of sound and enunciate the words properly.
-There are many types of teeth, all performing certain functions that help keep us healthy and fit.
-Knowing these differences would help in maintaining dental hygiene and would turn out to be very effective in solving some common dental problems.

 One of the strongest organs in the human body is the tooth.
 It is mostly made up of minerals (calcium) and proteins (collagen).
 In addition to aiding in digestion, teeth are crucial for communication.
 Including the wisdom teeth, an adult will have 32 teeth.
-The majority of adults will have all of their permanent teeth in place by the time they are 21 years old, with molars being the first to erupt.
+Humans have two sets of teeth during their lifetime:

 NEET Highest Scoring Chapters & Topics